Namazu: Namazu-e

-Namazu-e (鯰絵) were a known item in the 19th century, and these broadsides were printed in great quantity following the 1855 earthquake near Edo (modern day Tokyo), one of the Ansei great earthquakes.
+(鯰絵, Namazu-e) were a known item in the 19th century, and these broadsides were printed in great quantity following the 1855 earthquake near Edo (modern day Tokyo), one of the Ansei great earthquakes.

 These namazu-e woodblock-prints encompass a large variety of scenes, typically depicting the god subduing the earthquake-causing catfish under a sword or the kanameishi stone.
 The creature is sometimes referred to as just the "earthquake fish" (jishin-no-uo), and despite the text calling it a catfish, the illustration may be that of a dragon-serpent.

 Even though the Namazu was held responsible for the disaster, (Note: And even referred to as norakura namazu ("good-for-nothing namazu") for being such an opportunist catching the gods off-guard.) it was also ironically hailed as a yonaoshi daimyōjin (god of "world rectification"), that is to say, a sort of an "avenger of social injustice" which expressed the public's political sentiment at the time.
 The rich had hoarded their wealth but these were largely disgorged due to the earthquake, and redistributed to the world at large: such is the symbolism of the large gold coins (koban, etc.) scattered by the earthquake depicted in the pictures.
 A large amount of money went into the rebuilding effort, and the job opportunities resulted in a redistribution of wealth.

+One documented origin of a namazu-e series involves the artist Kawanabe Kyōsai, who illustrated a catfish sketch to accompany an account of the 1855 earthquake written by the author Kanagaki Robun; this print is considered Kyōsai's first single-sheet ukiyo-e woodblock print.
+Its commercial success led Robun to commission a further sequence of catfish images.

 One picture is printed with a jingle with the refrain "yo-naoshi, yo-naoshi, tate-naoshi" (literally "world-fixing, world-fixing, re-building", which explicitly makes this connection.